 $rgName = "myResourceGroup" $location = "East US" Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.KeyVault" New-AzureRmResourceGroup -Location $location -Name $rgName

-The Azure Key Vault containing the cryptographic keys and associated compute resources such as storage and the VM itself must reside in the same region.
+The Azure Key Vault holding the cryptographic keys and associated compute resources such as storage and the VM itself must all be in the same region.
 Create an Azure Key Vault with New-AzureRmKeyVault and enable the Key Vault for use with disk encryption.
 Specify a unique Key Vault name for keyVaultName as follows:

-$keyVaultName = "myUniqueKeyVaultName" New-AzureRmKeyVault -Location $location ` -ResourceGroupName $rgName ` -VaultName $keyVaultName ` -EnabledForDiskEncryption
+$keyVaultName = "myKeyVault$(Get-Random)" New-AzureRmKeyVault -Location $location ` -ResourceGroupName $rgName ` -VaultName $keyVaultName ` -EnabledForDiskEncryption

-You can store cryptographic keys using software or Hardware Security Model (HSM) protection.
-Using an HSM requires a premium Key Vault.
-There is an additional cost to creating a premium Key Vault rather than standard Key Vault that stores software-protected keys.
-To create a premium Key Vault, in the preceding step add the -Sku "Premium" parameters.
+You can store cryptographic keys by using either software or Hardware Security Model (HSM) protection.
+A standard Key Vault only stores software-protected keys.
+Using an HSM requires a premium Key Vault at an additional cost.
+To create a premium Key Vault, in the preceding step add the -Sku "Premium" parameter.
 The following example uses software-protected keys since we created a standard Key Vault.